calebebrim/fireplacesftest/README.md

 - **[src/](src/)** contains Python code for data ingestion, processing, and analytics.
     - Uses `redis`, `confluent-kafka`, and `pandas` (see [`requirements.txt`](requirements.txt)).
     - Organized into:
-        - `analysis/`: Data analysis scripts and notebooks.
+        - `analysis/`: Data analysis example scripts and query.
         - `services/`: Microservices for data movement and transformation.

 ---